Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Prophylactic mastectomy is the surgical removal of one or both breasts in an effort to prevent or reduce the risk of breast cancer.
+Prophylactic mastectomy is the surgical removal of 1 or both breasts in an effort to prevent or reduce the risk of breast cancer.
 There are several reasons women choose this surgery.
 You talked to your doctor about these reasons before your surgery.
 Here's what you need to do at home following this surgery.

 Ask your friends or family to help with chores and errands while you recover.

-Don’t push a vacuum or do other strenuous housework until the doctor says it’s okay.
+Don’t push a vacuum or do other strenuous housework until the doctor says it’s OK.

 Do the range-of-motion exercises that you learned in the hospital.